 Assistant Professor, University of Southern Mississippi, 1990-1994

 My research interests are in the history of the U.S. South.
 I have done work on both the nineteenth and twentieth century, and I am especially interested in the use of oral history to document the history of the region.
-My previous major projects have focused on poor whites in the antebellum South and school integration in Mississippi.
-I am currently completing a biography of former Mississippi governor, William F. Winter.
+My previous major projects have focused on poor whites in the antebellum South, school integration in Mississippi, and a biography of former Mississippi governor, William F. Winter.

 - HIS 218: The World in the Twentieth Century (Spring 2007)